 Pesticides include disinfectants, sanitizers, sterilizers, plant regulators, defoliants, desiccants, insecticides, rodenticides, and fungicides.

 The Occupational Health and Safety Surveillance Program (OHSSP) conducts limited human pesticide exposure surveillance.
 OHSSP is part of the the Iowa Department of Public Health (IDPH) Acute Disease Prevention, Emergency Response, and Environmental Health Division.

-According to Iowa law, physicians, laboratories, and healthcare providers are required to report work-related pesticide poisonings.
-The program also collects additional surveillance data from Iowa Statewide Poison Control Center, state agencies, and partners in the community.
+According to Iowa law, physicians, laboratories, and healthcare providers are required to report human pesticide exposures.
+OHSSP may also gather surveillance data from the Iowa Statewide Poison Control Center, state agencies, and partners in the community.

 What is a pesticide?

 Pesticides are chemicals developed to kill pests which include insects, weeds, fungi or rodents.
 Pesticides are widely used on agricultural crops, in the home, for mosquito control, in yards, and in public places.
 The types of pesticides commonly used are also called insecticides, herbicides, fungicides and rodenticides.
 Some of the benefits of pesticides are increased crop production, preserving produce, combating insect infestations and controlling exotic species.

 Pesticide poisoning is an illness or injury resulting from exposure to a single or mixture of pesticides.
 An acute onset of illness usually occurs within 24-48 hours after the exposure.
 Illnesses may appear in the form of systemic signs and symptoms (e.g. respiratory, gastrointestinal, neurological); dermatologic signs (e.g. rash, hives, blisters); or ocular signs (e.g. redness, burns, blurred vision).